Magisk-Modules-Repo/HideNavBar/README.md

 3. Enjoy!

 ## Special thanks
-- [Rhyse Simpson](https://t.me/Skittles9823) for his help with module installer script
+- [Rhyse Simpson](https://t.me/Skittles9823) for his help with the initial installer script

 - [Nebulart](https://t.me/nebulart) for the banner